Naimul9/book-stationary-backend/README.md

 ## Steps To Run in Local
 - First clone the repo in your local computer using git clone or download the zip file.
 - Then install all the dependencies using **npm i**.
-- Then set the firebase and mongodb credentials to run the project.
+- Then set the mongodb credentials and Port to run the project.